Register for ICAEW CFAB

 The Accounting module is compulsory for all CFAB students except for:

-£20 one off fee - for students still at university through our University Student Scheme
+£20 one off fee - for students still at university through our ICAEW Student Scheme

 |Tuition||Costs may vary by location, study option chosen and by tuition provider|